iCafeCodeProject/iCafeAutomationTool/README.md

     * Windows 11 (21H2 or newer)

 * Python Development Environment:
-    * Python 3.7 or newer
+    * Python 3.7 or newer (Python 3.10 is not supported)
     * Anaconda3 for windows 64bit
     * Pycharm 2022 Community